tailscale/ToBeReviewedBot/README.md

 A metric of interest for monitoring is `tbrbot_repos_checked`, which counts the number of times the bot has checked a repository for submitted PRs.
 This is expected to increment at least once per hour.
 An alert when `tbrbot_repos_checked` goes N hours with no change is a reasonable way to monitor TBR-bot's operation.
+An example alerting rule for Grafana in a panel for the `tbrbot_repos_checked` metric is: `WHEN diff_abs() OF query (A, 12h, now) IS BELOW 1`

 ### Hosting